GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Step 2: Configure Multi-Factor Authentication (MFA) for WOG account

 ?>- If you have already configured MFA for your WOG account, you may skip the following and proceed to [Step 3.
-Accept invitation](#step-3-accept-invitation).<br>- This section guides you to configure Microsoft Authenticator as your MFA.
+Accept invitation](#step-3-accept-invitation).<br><br>This section guides you to configure Microsoft Authenticator as your MFA.
 We recommend Microsoft Authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

 <div style="position:relative;padding-bottom:56.25%;padding-top:30px;height:0;overflow:hidden;">
 <iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://www.youtube.com/embed/gJ0U0w7C628" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="true"></iframe>
 </div>

-1. Using your non-SE GSIB device, go to the [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).
+1. Using your non-SE GSIB device, go to the [Azure Active Directory - Security Info](https://account.activedirectory.windowsazure.com/proofup.aspx).

 2. If prompted to sign in: